miracleezekiel/Ecommerce-Sales-Intelligence/05_screenshots/README.md

 both the SQL code and the result output panel below it.

 ### python/
-Contains screenshots from VS Code showing the Jupyter notebook cells and their outputs at each stage of the Python analysis.
+Contains screenshots from cursor showing the notebook cells and their outputs at each stage of the Python analysis.

 ---